 - 2. Section 11 of the Act advises that in the performance of its functions the Tribunal: - may inform itself in such manner as it thinks fit; - may receive written or oral statements; - is not required to conduct any proceeding in a formal manner; and - is not bound by the rules of evidence. - 3.
-The Tribunal normally receives submissions on remuneration from a portfolio minister, or a secretary, program manager or employing body (for a Principal Executive Office) with responsibility for the relevant office(s).
-The Tribunal will normally seek the views of the portfolio minister prior to determining remuneration for an office. - 4.
+The Tribunal normally receives submissions on remuneration from a portfolio minister, or a secretary, program manager or employing body (in respect of a Principal Executive Office) with responsibility for the relevant office(s).
+The Tribunal will normally seek the views of the relevant portfolio minister prior to determining remuneration for an office. - 4.
 The Tribunal may reach a decision based on the information provided in the submission and other publicly available information such as portfolio budget statements, annual reports, corporate plans, legislation and media releases.
-On occasion it may wish to meet with relevant parties or seek further information from the minister or person making the submission. - 5.
-In deliberating on appropriate remuneration for an office, the Tribunal also informs itself on: - the main functions, responsibilities and accountabilities of the office; - the organisational structure, budget and workforce; - the requisite characteristics, skills or qualifications required of the office holder(s); and - the remuneration of similar, comparator offices within its jurisdiction.
+On occasion it may wish to meet with relevant parties or seek further information from the relevant minister or person making the submission. - 5.
+Amongst other relevant matters in deliberating on appropriate remuneration for an office the Tribunal informs itself on: - the main functions, responsibilities and accountabilities of the office; - the organisational structure, budget and workforce; - the requisite characteristics, skills or qualifications required of the office holder(s); and - the remuneration of similar, comparator, offices within its jurisdiction.